This super easy homemade citrus sugar is a great addition to your larder for baking and even sweetening your tea too.

 - The citrus will dry out completely.

 - Now spoon the dried gratings into a jar of sugar and stir around to make sure it is well combined.
-Pop a tid on the jar and set aside for 2 weeks to really let those flavours develop.
+Pop a lid on the jar and set aside for a week to really let those flavours develop.

 Now use your citrus sugar to flavour everything from your favourite cuppa to cakes and bakes, cereal, fruit salads and of course good old porridge.